JohnSnowLabs/spark-nlp/docs/en/concepts.md

 ## Concepts

-Spark ML provides a set of Machine Learning applications, and its logic consists of two main components: **Estimators** and **Transformers**.
-The first, have a method called fit() which secures and trains a piece of data to such application, and a **Transformer**, which is generally the result of a fitting process, applies changes to the the target dataset.
-These components have been embedded to be applicable to Spark NLP. **Pipelines** are a mechanism that allow multiple estimators and transformers within a single workflow, allowing multiple chained transformations along a Machine Learning task.
-Refer to [Spark ML](https://spark.apache.org/docs/2.4.5/ml-guide.html) library for more information.
+Spark ML provides a set of Machine Learning applications that can be build using two main components: **Estimators** and **Transformers**.
+The **Estimators** have a method called fit() which secures and trains a piece of data to such application.
+The **Transformer** is generally the result of a fitting process and applies changes to the the target dataset.
+These components have been embedded to be applicable to Spark NLP.

+**Pipelines** are a mechanism for combining multiple estimators and transformers in a single workflow.
+They allow multiple chained transformations along a Machine Learning task.
+For more information please refer to [Spark ML](https://spark.apache.org/docs/2.4.5/ml-guide.html) library.

 ## Annotation

-An annotation is the basic form of the result of a Spark NLP operation.
-It's structure is made of:
+The basic result of a Spark NLP operation is an **annotation**.
+It's structure includes:

-- **annotatorType:** which annotator generated this annotation
+- **annotatorType:** the type of annotator that generated the current annotation
 - **begin:** the begin of the matched content relative to raw-text
 - **end:** the end of the matched content relative to raw-text
 - **result:** the main output of the annotation
 - **metadata:** content of matched result and additional information
 - **embeddings:** (new in 2.0) contains vector mappings if required

 This object is **automatically generated** by annotators after a transform process.
 No manual work is required.
-But it must be understood in order to use it efficiently.
+However, it is important to clearly understand the structure of an annotation to be able too efficiently use it.

 ## Annotators